Sermorelin: Mechanism of action

 Sermorelin binds to the growth hormone-releasing hormone receptor (GHRHR), mimicking the effects of the full-length GHRH in promoting growth hormone secretion.

 Sermorelin's effects are regulated by negative feedback through the inhibitory hormone somatostatin, making it difficult to overdose, unlike exogenous rhGH (a synthetic version of human GH).
 This interaction with somatostatin prompts the pituitary to release hGH in bursts, which mirrors natural hormone rhythms rather than the constant levels produced by rhGH injections.
 As a result, sermorelin avoids tachyphylaxis by promoting a more physiological pattern of hGH release.
 Additionally, sermorelin stimulates the pituitary to enhance hGH gene transcription, thereby maintaining the growth hormone neuroendocrine system axis, which is the first to deteriorate with age.
 By supporting pituitary function, sermorelin helps slow the decline of pituitary hormones during aging, thereby preserving both youthful anatomy and physiology.

 Research potential

 GHRH naturally declines with age.
 No conclusive results are known whether sermorelin could yield potential benefits for adults, such as to enhance pituitary function or mimic growth hormone secretion patterns.
-Oral active growth hormone-releasing peptides may be under development.
+Orally active growth hormone-releasing peptides may be under development.
 Sermorelin may be an alternative to rhGH for growth hormone replacement therapy (GHRT) in aging adults.

 Sermorelin can be prescribed for off-label use without the legal restrictions that apply to rhGH.

-To support evidence-based GHRT in clinical age management, the Society for Applied Research in Aging is offering sermorelin free of charge to practitioners willing to study its effects under protocol conditions and publish their findings in peer-reviewed journals.
+History

+Sermorelin acetate was developed as a truncated synthetic analogue of growth hormone-releasing hormone (GHRH) during research into peptide-based regulation of the hypothalamic–pituitary axis in the late 20th century.
+It was introduced into clinical practice primarily as a diagnostic tool for evaluating growth hormone secretion in children with suspected growth hormone deficiency.

+The compound gained regulatory approval in the United States in 1997 for diagnostic use, but its clinical adoption remained limited compared with other endocrine testing methods.
+In the early 2000s, its use declined as alternative diagnostic strategies and recombinant hormone assays became more widely available.
+Commercial production was discontinued in 2008 for non-safety-related business reasons, effectively removing it from the standard pharmaceutical market, although research interest in growth hormone-releasing peptides has continued.